shreyanshjain14/portfolio/README.md

 ```

 Once your server has started, go to this url `http://localhost:3000/` to see the portfolio locally.
-The page will reload if you make edits..
+The page will reload if you make edits.

 ---